Viktoria-AV/brain_tumor_classification/README.md

-Currently, diagnosis and categorization of brain tumors are still reliant on histopathological eval- uation of biopsy samples.
+Currently, diagnosis and categorization of brain tumors are still reliant on histopathological evaluation of biopsy samples.
 Current methods are intrusive, time demanding, and subject to human error.
-These drawbacks highlight the critical nature of developing an au- tomated system to classify brain tumors using deep learning.
+These drawbacks highlight the critical nature of developing an automated system to classify brain tumors using deep learning.
 This research aims to develop a binary classification system for the early diagnosis of the most common malignant (cancerous) tumor using a cost-sensitive convolutional neural network and transfer learning with EfficientNet architecture.